rajdeepv/parallel_calabash/README.md

 1. For each test user, Settings > Sharing > Screen sharing > Allow access for all users (at least, main account)
 2. As your primary user, run: sudo defaults write com.apple.ScreenSharing skipLocalAddressCheck -boolean YES
 3. As your primary user, copy misc/autostart_test_users.app out of the Gem and add it into Settings > User & Groups > Login Items
-4. If your ~/.parallel_calabash config file for simulators is called something different, edit misc/autostart_test_users.app/Contents/MacOS/autostart_test_users to correct it.
+4. As your primary user, run: ln -s ~/.parallel_config ~/.parallel_config.autostart  (unless your simulator .parallel_config is called something else, in which case ln -s that to ~/.parallel_calabash.autostart instead)
+5. Add a PASSWORD: 'whatever', in your config.

 Create one or two configs - one to use when testing on devices, one for testing on simulators - as follows: